Tracking the flow of shoppers’ dollars

 Solving the conversion conundrum

-With comprehensive behavioral shopper insights, retailers can optimize their sales strategies to minimize leakage and missed shoppers.
-By implementing a rigorous set of criteria for our panelists, NielsenIQ ensures that revealed trends are driven by actual behavior changes, not a result of fluctuation in panel participation.
-With NielsenIQ as a partner, you’ll have the most-accurate intelligence and the data you need to solve the conversion conundrum, slow leakage, and drive growth.
+Partner with a trusted source that implements rigorous criteria for panelists, to ensure that revealed trends are driven by actual behavioral changes, not fluctuations in panel participation.
+You’ll get the most accurate intelligence and the data you need to solve the conversion conundrum, slow leakage, and drive growth.